 Optometric Technician Salary

 Optometric Technicians in the United States take home approximately $12.37 per hour on average.
 The most important factor affecting compensation for this group is geographic location, followed by experience level and the specific company.
 Among survey respondents, women are more common than men; 89 percent of Optometric Technicians are female.
 Some workers in this field — nearly two in five — are not awarded benefits.
 Medical coverage is reported by close to two-fifths and dental plans are enjoyed by roughly a fourth.
 Work is enjoyable for Optometric Technicians, who typically claim high levels of job satisfaction.
-The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Optometric Technician